 The verification of metadata can also call for better arrangements in the legal world.
 With a stronger standard, metadata can be represented in legal struggles and help governments make more informed decisions concerning new music policies.
 This can benefit those who are seeking stronger policies for how music is represented in government policies, such as the Broken Record Campaign.

-Reprtoir can help manage music metadata, both DDEX standards and a variety of other standards with Audio Manager, a specifically designed CMS for music data, audio files, and data enrichment with our included Metadata Collector feature.
+Reprtoir can help manage music metadata, both DDEX standards and a variety of other standards with, our Catalog Management system a specifically designed CMS for music data, audio files, and data enrichment.
 You can book a free demo here to let us explain how we can help you with your music business and catalogs!